February 6

 What people consider a good value will vary, but we think that with nonstick cookware, you should buy cheap--but not too cheap.
 And, that you should buy often--but not too often.

-About warranties: Some nonstick cookware has a "lifetime" warranty--but most of these warranties do not cover the nonstick coating.
+Warranties: Some nonstick cookware has a "lifetime" warranty--but most of these warranties do not cover the nonstick coating.

 Gotham Steel pans come with a 10 year warranty--if you register the pan after buying--but that may not mean a lot.
 Read more about the warranty below--or check out 1 star reviews on Amazon to see what we're talking about.

 Overall, Gotham Steel cookware comes at a fabulous price point--but don't expect it to last very long, and don't expect the company to cover anything but the most obvious manufacturer defects.
-And, remember the Arbitration Agreement we talked about above--a decent indication that this pan may not work as advertised.
+And, remember the Arbitration Agreement we talked about above--a good indication that this pan may not work as advertised.

 back to top